cornell-ece2300/ece2300-docs/docs/ece2300-sec02-verilog-gl.md

 We now have explored four new approaches to implementing a pair/triple detector.
 All four are equivalent with our original implementation.
-Modify your implementation in `PairTripleDetectorGL.v` based on one of these new approach and then rerun the ad-hoc and systematic tests to verify your new implementation is correct.
+Modify your implementation in `PairTripleDetector_GL.v` based on one of these new approach and then rerun the ad-hoc and systematic tests to verify your new implementation is correct.